A migraine cocktail is a term that’s used to describe a combination of medications that can help you find relief from a migraine attack.

 - CGRP inhibitors: CGRP medications are given via injection every month.
 Examples include erenumab (Aimovig) and fremanezumab (Ajovy).

-- Botox injections: A Botox injection given every 3 months may help prevent migraine in some individuals.
+- Botox injections: A Botox injection given every 3 months may help prevent migraine in some people.

 Some options include: